 How can seniors get cheap car insurance?

-Since rates can quickly rise for seniors, getting the best possible deal on car insurance is vital.
-Here are a few steps you can take to get the best rate:
+Since rates can quickly rise for seniors, getting a great deal on car insurance is vital.
+Here are a few steps you can take to get cheaper auto insurance rates:

 - Senior discount: Seniors benefit from lots of discounts, and car insurance is no exception!
 Almost every insurance company offers a discount to senior drivers.
 The minimum age varies from company to company, with discounts starting for people as young as 50.
 These discounts range from five to 10 percent.